beyondthefarewell/beyondthefarewell.github.io/index.md

  - Pensions: cancel private pensions, repay over payments.
  - Bank accounts: Keep a record of the amount in the accounts at the time of death, it may be needed for probate or other matters.
  - Pay outstanding bills, debts, HMRC taxes, settle any differences in amounts.
+ - [Trace old accounts and lost money](https://www.ageuk.org.uk/information-advice/money-legal/debt-savings/how-to-trace-lost-money/), this may include stocks and shares, bank and other financial accounts, pensions etc.
  - Any others?

 ### Investing inheritance - financial